Uber loses UK tribunal appeal over driver employment rights

 Co-claimant and former Uber driver, James Farrar, added: “Uber cannot go on flouting UK law with impunity and depriving people of their minimum wage rights.
 We have done everything we can, now it is time for the Mayor of London, Transport for London and the Transport Secretary to step up and use their leverage to defend worker rights rather than turn a blind eye to sweatshop conditions.”

 Uber’s decision to appeal the judgement means it’s not the end of the story.
-And there are two further avenues open to it at this point: The UK’s Court of Appeal and, if that fails, the Supreme Court.
+And there are two further avenues open to it at this point: The UK’s Court of Appeal and also the Supreme Court.

 But, at the same time, the direction of travel for legal opinion over gig economy employment rights is not looking good for the sustainability of Uber’s current business structure in the UK.

+Although he also suggested it could be difficult for a class action-style legal action to monetize claims for thousands of Uber drivers off of this ruling — owing to the tribunal’s assessment of how to determine working time being “partly determined by whether a worker holds themselves out as available for other jobs”, meaning the exact value of working time and minimum wage rights “will still depend on the facts of their individual situation”.

+“If the case proceeds to the Supreme Court, it will be keenly fought by excellent lawyers but the signs suggest that Uber will continue to be driving uphill,” he added of Uber’s longer term appeal prospects.

-Add to that, the company is also fighting an appeal against London’s transport regulator which in September shocked Uber by declining to renew its license to operator — citing concerns over its behavior and safety issues, including criticism of how Uber operates from London’s Met Police.
+Meanwhile, Uber is also fighting an appeal against London’s transport regulator which in September shocked Uber by declining to renew its license to operator — citing concerns over its behavior and safety issues, including criticism of how Uber operates from London’s Met Police.

 (In public comments on its situation in London yesterday, Uber CEO Dara Khosrowshahi said the company had been “guilty of not communicating”, adding: “I think we were generally immature in how we deal and dealt with regulators.”)